 - Some administration and management tasks you must perform in Esploro are the same as the administration and management tasks that you would perform in Alma.
 For example, to manage an Esploro user, such as a researcher, you must access the Alma user management page.
 See Editing Users and User Management for more information on adding users, changing passwords, and so forth.
 Note that you must have the relevant Alma user roles to perform the activities in these areas of Alma.
 See Alma Administration Tasks Related to Esploro, below, for a list of Esploro-only management tasks that are performed in the Alma areas.

-Esploro's Researcher Center is a dedicated user interface for your institution's researchers to view and edit their profile information, submit new deposits, and view their deposits and assets, along with usage statistics.
+Esploro's Researcher Profiles is a dedicated user interface for your institution's researchers to view and edit their profile information, submit new deposits, and view their deposits and assets, along with usage statistics.

 The Research Portal

 The Esploro Research Portal is the public user interface that showcases a university's research output and researchers.
 The Research Portal provides discovery features for access to researchers (their profile/organization) and the database of research output.

 Redirect Previous Repository's Portal URLs to the Research Portal

 New for September!
 After migrating from other repository systems to Esploro, you can set up a redirect of the previous repository portal asset pages and file links to their respective asset pages and file links in the Esploro Research Portal.
 To enable the redirect, please contact Ex Libris Support to configure the relevant redirect settings and make sure that you are able to redirect incoming calls made to the previous repository portal domain name to the new Esploro Research Portal domain.